What is this woman doing – Walking along with a stick held aloft? 🙂

 But it can be spoilt when unknowingly one walks into one of these!

 A spider draped across my path waiting for dinner to drop in!

 While not venomous – at 4 to 6 cm across its not really the type you want running uninvited up your arm!

 Yet making their webs in the space across the path from bush to bush ~

 If not paying attention its easy to pick up a hitch hiker!

 When spotted in time, I’ll duck so as to leave the web unscathed and intact ~

 But there’s just nothing worse than having an unexpected face to face encounter!
-Hence the safety precaution of the stick
+Hence the safety precaution of ‘spider divining with a stick 😉